s07308/tauProcess/README.md

 #>   0.139       0.0107        0.268       0.0107        0.268
 ```

-Furthermore, `plot()` will provide you the estimated tau process to
+Furthermore, `plot()` will provide you the estimated local Kendall’s tau
-investigate the evolution of treatment effect.
+process to investigate the evolution of treatment effect.

 ``` r
 plot(fit)